Beeep-CornellTech/data-processing/README.md

 </pre>

-Once you have commited code to your repo, create a pull request and one of us will need to peer-review and approve the request.
+Once you have commited code to your repo, create a pull request and one of us will need to peer-review and approve the request. <br />
 Follow python naming convention:<br/> ![python naming convention](https://i.stack.imgur.com/Ty2F3.png)